Nelson Manor in Newton, IA

 Cons

-• pro The care at Nelson Manor was harsh and lacked the attention needed to maintain a semi-happy environment.
+• pro The care was harsh and lacked the attention needed to maintain a semi-happy environment.

-• pro The facility was reputed to drug residents with anti-anxiety and hypnotic medications to keep them sedated.
+• pro The facility was accused of drugging patients with anti-anxiety and hypnotic medications to keep them subdued.

-• pro The office was in turmoil, making it hard to reach anyone who seemed to know who was in charge.
+• pro The office was in turmoil, and it was hard to reach anyone who seemed to know who was in charge.

-• pro Nelson Manor was described as an inept business.
+• pro Nelson Manor was described as an inept business that failed to manage finances or settle accounts.

 • pro The mother died in their care under suspicious circumstances, with an investigation anticipated.